-A job may be started by POSTing to the /(jobs)/(job-id)/phase URI.
+A job may be started by POSTing to the /{jobs}/(job-id)/phase URI.
 The POST contains a single parameter PHASE=RUN which instructs the UWS to attempt to start the job.
-The response to this request must have code 303 "See other" and the Location header of the response must point to the /(jobs)/(job-id)/phase URI so that the client receives the phase that the job has been set to.
-Typically a UWS will put a job into a QUEUED state on receipt of this command, but depending on how busy the server is, the job might be put almost immediately into an EXECUTING state.
+The response to this request must have code 303 "See other" and the Location header of the response must point to the /{jobs}/(job-id) URI so that the client receives the phase that the job has been set to.
+Typically a UWS will put a job into a QUEUED state on receipt of this command, but depending on how busy the server is, the job might be put almost immediately (and without client intervention) into an EXECUTING state.